-Working with municipalities and school districts requires the tact and persuasiveness of a diplomat.
+Working with municipalities and public entities requires the tact and persuasiveness of a diplomat.
 That's because cases involving communities and their governments usually have a diverse number of stakeholders who are often at odds.

-We represent towns, villages, cities, school districts and public authorities in all aspects of municipal law, including:
+We represent towns, villages, cities, municipal boards, and public authorities in all aspects of municipal law, including:

 Public finance/bond counsel services